• Study at Hertford

 Steve originally studied Physics at the University of Southampton, while pursuing an Engineering Graduate Apprenticeship with Rolls-Royce PLC.
 After spells in management consulting and the automotive industry, Steve pursued his doctorate at Manchester Business School, before taking up an academic position at the UMIST, where he taught for five years before joining Oxford – and the newly established business school – in 1996.
 Since then Steve has served in a number of roles, including Vice-Dean of the Saïd Business School and Investment Bursar of Hertford College.

-Steve’s profile at the Saïd Business School can be found here.
+Steve’s profile at the SaĂŻd Business School can be found here.

 Undergraduate teaching

-Steve teaches on the Economics and Management (E&M) degree, and supervises MBA and EMBA students in the College.
+Steve teaches on the Economics and Management (E&M) degree, providing tutorials in General Management and Technology and Operations Management.

 Graduate teaching